-As residents complete their major residency projects, the quality improvement principles of Lean Six Sigma will also be incorporated into their learning.
-This methodology has been validated and re-validated for over six decades in many different industries.
-A completion certificate is awarded at the conclusion of the course.
+As residents complete their major residency projects, they have the opportunity to incorporate the quality improvement principles of Lean Six Sigma into their learning.
+This methodology has been validated and re-validated for over six decades in many different industries and provides a valuable framework to define, measure and assess their work.
+A certificate of completion is awarded at the conclusion of the course.

-Typically about half of our PGY1 residents accept a full-time clinical pharmacist position with either St. Luke's or another facility at the completion of their PGY1 program year.
-The other 50% of residents have gone onto a PGY2 program, typically our PGY2 Oncology Specialty Residency at St. Luke's Cancer Institute.
+Historically, about half of our PGY1 residents accept a full-time clinical pharmacist position with St. Luke's at the completion of their PGY1 program year.
+The others have taken positions in PGY2 programs. ambulatory settings, academic medical centers, and other acute care health system positions.
 St. Luke's strives to keep each of our PGY1 residents as permanent clinical staff pharmacists at the completion of their PGY1 year, however, this is always dependent on the availability of open positions.